-Policy Metrics beneficiaries for commercial farming or ranching # of beneficiaries with additional acreage leases for agricultural and pastoral uses
+Policy Metrics FP-3A # of beneficiaries with additional acreage leases for agricultural and pastoral uses

 Conserve the most productive agriculture lands for agricultural use.

 Policy Metrics FP-4A Consult soil types and rating systems such as ALISH, #/% of productive agricultural land LSB, and the Hawai'i soil atlas in the siting and design designated Subsistence Agriculture, of homestead communities and prioritize these lands Community Agriculture, or Supplemental for land uses that support food production during Agriculture DHHL Island Plan updates. # acres/% of productive agricultural land being farmed